Optimize Class Scheduling

 Design Principles

-Aside from functionality we wanted to adhere to a few design constraints during the project with the users in mind
+Aside from functionality we wanted to adhere to a few design constraints during the project with the issue of finding Albert hard to navigate

-Aside from functionality we wanted to adhere to a few design constraints during the project with the users in mind
+Aside from functionality we wanted to adhere to a few design constraints during the project with the issue of finding Albert hard to navigate

-Aside from functionality we wanted to adhere to a few design constraints during the project with the users in mind
+Aside from functionality we wanted to adhere to a few design constraints during the project with the issue of finding Albert hard to navigate

-Aside from functionality we wanted to adhere to a few design constraints during the project with the users in mind
+Aside from functionality we wanted to adhere to a few design constraints during the project with the issue of finding Albert hard to navigate

 These design principles were chosen to create a delightful experience that entices users to continue using the website due to its easy-to-use nature.